bernardpeh/practical-symfony-3/manuscript/Chapter_20.md

         $manager->persist($homemetaFR);
 ```

 I've added new images to the homepage.
 The new images are in the src/AppBundle/DataFixtures/ORM/images folder.
+Feel free to get the images from there.

 Lastly, let us update the stylesheets.
 We might as well update them in scss